Home

 One-dimensional: Insulation, code construction, outlets, shower, lights, running water, septic/sewer

-A house built in 2011:
+A house built now:

 Dissatisfying: squeaky floors, infestation, broken windows, leaking roof, poor sanitation controls.